colyseus/docs/docs/getting-started/javascript-client.md

 - [Download the latest `colyseus-js-client.zip` release from GitHub](https://github.com/colyseus/colyseus.js/releases).
 - Unzip the `colyseus-js-client.zip` file.
-- Move both `colyseus.js` and `colyseus.js.d.ts` files into your Cocos Creator project's `scripts` folder.
+- Move both `colyseus.js` and `colyseus.d.ts` files into your Cocos Creator project's `scripts` folder.
 - Click on the `colyseus.js` file from the Assets panel, and enable to "Import As Plugin" (see image below)
 - **TypeScript**: require it using `import Colyseus from "./colyseus.js";`
 - **JavaScript**: require it using `const Colyseus = require("./colyseus.js");`